Exploration of Mars: Proposals

 Other future mission concepts include polar probes, Martian aircraft and a network of small meteorological stations.
 Longterm areas of study may include Martian lava tubes, resource utilization, and electronic charge carriers in rocks.
-Micromissions are another possibility, such as piggybacking a small spacecraft on an Ariane 5 rocket and using a lunar gravity assist to get to Mars.

 Human mission proposals

 The human exploration of Mars has been an aspiration since the earliest days of modern rocketry; Robert H. Goddard credits the idea of reaching Mars as his own inspiration to study the physics and engineering of space flight.
-Proposals for human exploration of Mars have been made throughout the history of space exploration; currently there are multiple active plans and programs to put humans on Mars within the next ten to thirty years, both governmental and private, some of which are listed below.
+Proposals for human exploration of Mars have been made throughout the history of space exploration.
+Currently there are multiple active plans and programs to put humans on Mars within the next ten to thirty years, both governmental and private, some of which are listed below.

 NASA

 Human exploration by the United States was identified as a long-term goal in the Vision for Space Exploration announced in 2004 by then US President George W. Bush.
 The planned Orion spacecraft would be used to send a human expedition to Earth's moon by 2020 as a stepping stone to a Mars expedition.
 On September 28, 2007, NASA administrator Michael D. Griffin stated that NASA aims to put a person on Mars by 2037.

 On December 2, 2014, NASA's Advanced Human Exploration Systems and Operations Mission Director Jason Crusan and Deputy Associate Administrator for Programs James Reuthner announced tentative support for the Boeing "Affordable Mars Mission Design" including radiation shielding, centrifugal artificial gravity, in-transit consumable resupply, and a lander which can return.
 Reuthner suggested that if adequate funding was forthcoming, the proposed mission would be expected in the early 2030s.

 On October 8, 2015, NASA published its official plan for human exploration and colonization of Mars.
 They called it "Journey to Mars".
-The plan operates through three distinct phases leading up to fully sustained colonization.
+The plan operates through three distinct phases leading to fully sustained colonization.